kanaka/mal/process/guide.md

 You might already have a language in mind that you want to use.
-Technically speaking, mal can be implemented in any sufficiently complete programming (i.e. Turing complete), however, there are a few language features that can make the task MUCH easier.
+Technically speaking, mal can be implemented in any sufficiently complete programming language (i.e. Turing complete), however, there are a few language features that can make the task MUCH easier.
 Here are some of them in rough order of importance: